Skip to main content

 Firewall

-Installing a local firewall is highly recommended, for instance by issuing the following commands:
+Install a local firewall with HTTP, HTTPS and SSH enabled. is highly recommended, for instance by issuing the following commands:

 sudo dnf -y install firewalld && sudo dnf clean all